Inference in generalized linear models with robustness to misspecified variances: Simulation study

 In the final two plots it is remarkable to see that the standardized test seems to converge to the effective test faster than going to the nominal level, leading to an initial worsening of the true level, with a recovery for larger sample size.

 Finally, Figure \ref{fig:powercontrol} contains an evaluation of the power of the tests with two well-specified models, respectively a Poisson and a Normal model, with true parameter equal respectively to 0.3 and 1.
 The results for the sandwich estimator are given for completeness, although they are not comparable for small sample size, since that method has no control of the type I error.
 We see that the improvement of type I error control of the standardized test with respect to the effective naturally costs some power.
-Analogously, we see some power loss also with respect to the parametric model as expected, but this difference is remarkably small.
+Analogously, we see some power loss also with respect to the parametric model and the GAMLSS as expected, but this difference is remarkably small.
+On the other side, the loss in power of the HulC method is remarkable, much higher with respect to the standardized test.